-At the closing of this offering, we will enter into a base indenture between us and The Bank of New York Mellon, as trustee, pursuant to which we may issue multiple series of senior debt securities from time to time.
-We will issue the notes under such base indenture, as amended and supplemented by a supplemental indenture setting forth the specific terms of the notes.
-We refer to the base indenture, as amended and supplemented by the supplemental indenture, as the "indenture."
+We will issue the notes under the senior indenture, dated as of June 17, 2011, between us and The Bank of New York Mellon, as trustee.
+Pursuant to the senior indenture, we may issue multiple series of senior debt securities from time to time.
+We will issue the notes under such senior indenture, as amended and supplemented by a supplemental indenture setting forth the specific terms of the notes.
+We refer to the senior indenture, as amended and supplemented by the supplemental indenture, as the "indenture."